Gabry323387/CI2024_lab0/irony.md

-I loved the first lecture on Computational Intelligence, now I just need to figure out how to program my brain to keep up!
+I loved the first lecture on Computational Intelligence, now I just need to figure out how to program my brain to keep up!!